hssmalo/steampunkfantasy/rules.md

                       Removed in aftermath. (place two smoke markers, remove 1 in each aftermath) River                 +1 movement point to enter
 Water                 1 movement point to enter for ships, floating or flying
-                      (and can only be entered while not flying).
+                      (and can only be entered while flying).
 Cannot be entered by any other way.
 --------              -----------------------------------------------------------------------------------------------------------------------------